Minor-Universal Graph for Graphs on Surfaces: Proofs of the lemmas

 The witness of $\Pi$ in $\PP$ is defined by: \begin{itemize}[noitemsep] \item $W(u_i) = \set{c_i}$ for each corner $u_i$; and \item $W(v_i) = \set{(i,j)} \cup C(v_i) \cup R(v_i)$ for each non-corner $v_i$, \\ where $C(v_i) = \set{ (i,k) : k\in (a(i),i] }$ and $R(v_i) = \set{ (k,i) : k \in [i,b(i)) }$. \end{itemize}

-Clearly, for corner vertices, $W(u_i) = \set{c_i}$ fulfills all desired properties: non-emptyness, disjointness and connectedness.
-For non-corner vertices, $W(v_i)$ induces a connected components of $\PP$ since it is the union of a column subpath $C(v_i)$ and of a row subpath $R(v_i)$ of $\PP$ intersecting in $(i,i)$ (in the case where $C(v_i)$ and $R(v_i)$ are not empty).
+Clearly, for corner vertices, $W(u_i) = \set{c_i}$ satisfies all required properties: non-emptiness, pairwise disjointness, and connectedness.
+For non-corner vertices, $W(v_i)$ induces a connected component of $\PP$ since it is the union of a column subpath $C(v_i)$ and of a row subpath $R(v_i)$ of $\PP$ intersecting in $(i,i)$ (in the case where $C(v_i)$ and $R(v_i)$ are not empty).